Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 70-point total in three of eight games this season.
+- Utah State and its opponents have gone over the current 71-point total in three of eight games (37.5%) this season.

-- New Mexico State's games have gone over 70 points in three of eight chances this season.
+- So far this season, 37.5% of New Mexico State's games (3/8) have had more combined points than Saturday's over/under of 71.

-- The combined points per game average of the two teams, 55.8, is 14.2 points fewer than Saturday's over/under.
+- Saturday's total is 15.2 points higher than the combined 55.8 PPG average of the two teams.

 Utah State Stats and Trends

-- Utah State has five wins against the spread in eight games this season.
+- In Utah State's eight games this year, it has five wins against the spread.

-- Utah State's games this year have hit the over on three of eight set point totals (37.5%).
+- Utah State's games this year have hit the over three times in eight opportunities (37.5%).

-- Utah State is 3-0 against the spread and 3-0 overall in games when it records more than 38.5 points.
+- When Utah State records more than 38.5 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Utah State picks up over 463.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Utah State amasses more than 463.8 yards, the team is 3-0 against the spread and 3-0 overall.

 - This year, the Utah State Aggies have 13 turnovers, one fewer than the New Mexico State Aggies have takeaways (14).